euan-smith/t-matrix/README.md

 <a name="mcat"></a>

 ## Matrix.mcat(array) ⇒ [<code>Matrix</code>](#Matrix)
-*Concatenate matrices horizontally and vertically*
+*Concatenates a nested array of matrices - horizontally and vertically as required.*

 The matrices to be concatenated must be supplied as an array of arrays of matrices.
 The inner arraysare concatenated horizontally and the outer arrays are concatenated vertically.